ancestors/descendents of

 Many thanks to Sharon Gray for supplying the photo

-• 3 EDWIN/EDWARD CULWICK
+• 3 EDWIN / EDWARD CULWICK

-- born abt 1845 BROMSGROVE 1851 Rednal census - shows as 6 years old
+- born abt 1845 BROMSGROVE Worcestershire - 1851 census at REDNAL shows as 6 years old

 + PHOEBE NAYLOR of Sedgley m 16 May 1864

-MARRIAGE NOTICE - All Saints West BROMWICH - EDWARD, x, 22, bach, carter of West Brom, father VICARAGE, carter and PHEBE, (x), 23, spinster, father JOB NAYLOR, miner.
+MARRIAGE NOTICE - All Saints West BROMWICH - EDWARD, x, 22, bach, carter of West Brom, father VICARAGE, carter and PHOEBE, (x), 23, spinster, father JOB NAYLOR, miner.
 Witnesses SAMUEL CULLWICK (signed) and PHEBE ANN JUKES, (x).

 EDWARD was a coal miner in Laney Green, Staffs.
 He died there on 6th November 1873 from bronchitis and pneumonia – informant EMILY PACE (sister) of Laney Green, present at death (she signed).

-parents JOB and MARY NAYLOR.
-She appears to have been named after an older sister PHOEBE born 1831, who died aged 3.
-PHOEBE married, secondly, JOHN FASEY on 9 August 1880 at Sedgley (VTR).
+PHOEBE NAYLOR was bt at Sedgley on 11 Apr 1841, parents JOB and MARY NAYLOR.
+She appears to have been named after an older sister PHOEBE b 1831 died age 3

 • 3 SAMUEL CULWICK 1843-1901